huhanGitHub/huhanGitHub.github.io/_pages/about.md

 ## Job Market

 I am on the job market now, actively looking for a **research scientist** or **postdoc** position in app analysis, LLM or related fields.
-I am particularly drawn to industry-driven projects and positions that prioritize practical applications over solely contributing top-tier publications.
+I am particularly drawn to industry-driven projects and positions in industry that prioritize practical applications over solely contributing top-tier publications.
 While I am deeply involved in research, I am very confident in my coding and communication skills.

 ## Publications